Government Student Aid and Loans

 Tuition fees for registered courses are due by the start date of every term.
 For a list of fee payment deadline dates, visit Important Dates & Deadlines.
 If you are relying on your Government Student Aid or external awards to pay your tuition fees, please read the important information below.

-If you apply for Government Student Aid after August 15, 2014 or bring in notice of an external award after September 16, 2014, you will not be placed on the Tution Fee Deferral list and will be subject to late fees.
-It is recommended that you make a payment arrangement with Student Central to avoid registration cancellation.
-Payment arrangements can be made after September 16, and you should bring your Notice of Assisstance or external award notification with you.
+If you apply for Government Student Aid after December 1, 2014 we cannot guarantee that you will be placed on the Tuition Fee Deferral list and you may be subject to late fees.
+If you do not receive webmail notificaiton that you have been placed on the Tuition Fee Deferral List by February 6, it is recommended that you make a payment arrangement with Student Central to avoid registration cancellation.
+Payment arrangements can be made on or after Monday January 12, and you should bring your Government Student Aid funding notification with you.

 Questions or concerns can be addressed to firstname.lastname@example.org.What Is Tuition Fee Deferral?

 You have been given a one month grace period so that while we wait for your tuition payment to arrive: